Do you love popcorn! I definitely do and so do my kids.

 But, there’s more to popcorn than just a yummy snack.
 There’s a lot of science involved too.

-So, let’s explore a little, do some popcorn science, and learn while we snack.
+So, let’s explore a little, do some popcorn science experiments, and learn while we snack.

 Disclosure: There are Amazon Affiliate and other affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.